d-velopment/vitemple/README.md

 vitemple src/index.html --outdir dist
 ```

-The CLI clears the output directory, compiles the entry page, then follows relative local `<a href>` links—including links inside expanded slots—to find other HTML pages.
+The CLI clears the output directory, compiles the entry page, then follows relative local `<a href>` links-including links inside expanded slots-to find other HTML pages.
 Each reachable page is emitted at its linked path: `about.html` becomes `dist/about.html`, while `guide/` resolves to `dist/guide/index.html`.
 External URLs and fragments are left untouched.
 Local assets referenced by markup, linked stylesheets, and component styles are copied with their relative paths preserved.

 The package also includes a Vite development server for projects that use `src/index.html` and `dist` by default.
 It watches source files, rebuilds the linked pages and assets, and reloads the browser: